Banner

 Unlike condo renters, Apartment Tenants cannot own their units and have less freedom to make structural changes or change the property.
 Property management is responsible for the maintenance, repairs, and management of the entire building.

-5 Key Differences Between Condos and Apartments
+5 Key Difference Between Apartment and Condo

 condo condominium